numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 **Projects which currently use * for *matrix* multiplication, and which do not implement elementwise multiplication at all:**

-There are also several projects which implement matrix types, but with a very different perspective than the numerical libraries discussed above.
+There are several projects which implement matrix types, but from a very different perspective than the numerical libraries discussed above.
 These projects focus on computational methods for analyzing matrices in the sense of abstract mathematical objects (i.e., linear maps over free modules over rings), rather than as big bags full of numbers that need crunching.
-And it turns out that for these purposes, they don't actually have much use for elementwise operations in the first place; as discussed in the Background section above, elementwise operations are motivated by the bag-of-numbers approach.
+And it turns out that from the abstract math point of view, there isn't much use for elementwise operations in the first place; as discussed in the Background section above, elementwise operations are motivated by the bag-of-numbers approach.
-So, these projects don't encounter the basic problem that this PEP exists to address, making it mostly irrelevant to them.
-They use ``*`` for matrix multiplication (and for group actions, etc.), and if this PEP is accepted, their expressed intention is to continue doing so, while perhaps adding ``@`` and ``@@`` as aliases for ``*`` and ``**``:
+The different goals of these projects mean that they don't encounter the basic problem that this PEP exists to address, making it mostly irrelevant to them; while they appear superficially similar, they're actually doing something quite different.
+They use ``*`` for matrix multiplication (and for group actions, and so forth), and if this PEP is accepted, their expressed intention is to continue doing so, while perhaps adding ``@`` and ``@@`` on matrices as aliases for ``*`` and ``**``:

 * sympy
 * sage